Atharva-D/YPStem/README.md

 The website, named **With You-Emergency Buddy**, interprets ASL components for "accident","ambulance","breathe","emergency","fire" and "help" which are basic signs which can be instrumental in any catastrophic situations.
 On detecting a specific sign, a message is sent to the emergency service contact number, including the name of the emergency faced, along with location coordinates, IP address of the device and Region.
 Relying on the Text-to-911 functionality,**With You** allows emergency services to be requested, with just the ASL signs shown by the affected.

 ## How we built it
 For building **With You**, we have created an LSTM(Long short-term memory) machine learning model, utilizing a custom dataset for the ASL signs "accident", "ambulance", "breathe", "emergency","fire" and "help".
 The model yielded **98%** accuracy with MediaPipe solutions for detecting hand signs.
 Deployed on the **With You-Emergency Buddy** website using Flask.
+The SMS that will be sent to the emergency service contact number is done using fast2sms Dev API which according to the sign recognized will send messages.
+The location of incident along with the ip address of device is fetched using geolocation library.

 ## Challenges we ran into
 The main challenges we faced included a lack of a ready dataset for emergency signs, the difficulty in decoding signs which were not just static, but involving continuous movement, and the obstacle in messaging the emergency service contact number directly from the website.